 Step 3: Import the CSV Data on GCS into BigQuery

-The procedure involved to import CSV data on GCS into BigQuery are as follows:
+The next step is to import the CSV data on GCS into BigQuery.

 The method is not complicated, right?
 But, there are some limitations to using this method for Hive to BigQuery migration which are: